Planning to hire employees in India? Here’s a quick guide

 3) Recruit through an EOR in India

-If you’d rather have someone else manage the nitty-gritty of recruitment in India, you can work with an EOR.
+If you’d rather have someone else manage the nitty-gritty of recruitment in India, you can work with an EOR, as some providers may offer talent discovery and recruitment support as an optional service at additional cost.

-With this approach, you’ll still drive the recruitment process and candidate selection, but the EOR will handle things like employment contracts, onboarding, benefits, and payroll compliance.
+With this approach, you’ll still drive the recruitment process and candidate selection, but the EOR can help streamline employment contracts, onboarding, benefits, and payroll compliance.

 Onboarding employees in India